kfatehi/bait/README.md

 ## Objective-C ?

-So you can see how Rmts will run any test suite via arbitrary bash scripts upon a Github hook.
+So you can see how bait will run any test suite via arbitrary bash scripts upon a Github hook.

 But how exactly will it help add a ruby test suite to an Obj-C app?

-Watch this spot for some examples soon; essentially we'll be doing this in Ruby using Rmts::Wrap::ObjC or some such :)
+Watch this spot for some examples soon; essentially we'll be doing this in Ruby using bait::Wrap::ObjC or some such :)

 # Future